Oracle Corporation: Oracle Health data breach

-In March 2025, a threat actor claimed to have stolen 6 million data records from Oracle Health (formerly Cerner), affecting 140,000 patients.
-Oracle has denied the breach despite multiple online reports and legal complaints filed.
-In April 2025, the Cybersecurity and Infrastructure Security Agency (CISA) issued a warning to Oracle customers to secure their environments, despite no public acknowledgment of the breach by Oracle.
+In March 2025, a threat actor claimed to have stolen 6 million data records from Oracle Health (formerly Cerner).
+Oracle claimed that its Oracle Cloud Infrastructure was not breached and that no customer data from it was exposed.
+Some legacy Cerner servers experienced unauthorized access, but Oracle has not confirmed the scale of impact.
+In April 2025, the Cybersecurity and Infrastructure Security Agency (CISA) issued a warning to Oracle customers to secure their environments.

 U.S. TikTok's operations

 On September 13, 2020, Bloomberg News reported that Oracle won a bidding war with other U.S.-based companies to take over social media company TikTok's operations in the United States following the company's pressure to forcibly be shut down by the Trump administration.
-Oracle was described as a "trusted tech partner" by TikTok, suggesting the deal may not be as structured as an outright sale.
+Oracle was described as a "trusted tech partner" by TikTok.
 On September 19, 2020, the Trump administration approved of the sale of TikTok's US operations to Oracle "[delaying] — by one week — restrictions that were originally to take effect" on September 20 as indicated by the United States Department of Commerce.

-On February 10, 2021, The Wall Street Journal reported, citing a source familiar with the matter, the Biden administration would be backing off from banning TikTok and shelving the sale of TikTok indefinitely, as the U.S. Commerce Department began reviewing whether or not Trump's claims about TikTok can justify the attempts to ban it.

-On February 27, 2023, Biden changed his "indefinite" stance on TikTok as he echoed Trump's 2020 claims of disapproval.
-Biden said Federal agencies have thirty days to remove TikTok from all federal devices.
-Federal contractors must meet the same standard in ninety days.
-On March 8, 2024, Biden said he would sign a bipartisan bill banning TikTok in the United States if the Chinese company ByteDance didn't divest.

-As of the 25th September 2025, TikTok was bought by Silver Lake and Abu Dhabi’s MGX.
+As September 25, 2025, TikTok was bought by Silver Lake and Abu Dhabi's MGX.
 Oracle will own 45% of the app in the US, and ByteDance 35% after delays with the ban for the 4th time.

 Oracle will store data of US TikTok users on its cloud computers, and it will be involved in the new TikTok spinoff's cybersecurity.

+Anduril partnership

+Oracle partnered with the arms company Anduril Industries to provide their Lattice military software platform to the governments of United States, United Kingdom and Australia.